Use your keyboard arrow keys to navigate

 Outcomes by Strategic Alignment

-Note: Aligning and reporting dimensions to Organisation Strategies requires the Strategic Alignment item from Culture Counts.
+Product note: Aligning and reporting dimensions to Organisation Strategies requires the Strategic Alignment item from Culture Counts.

 Melt Festival's 5-Year Strategy contains objectives that align with four key themes.
-Dimension questions included in the survey contributed to the assessment of objectives.
+Dimension questions included in the survey contributed to the assessment of these objectives.

 Loading...